Business Rules: What They Are and Why You Need Them for Investment Marketing Content Automation

-- Review your current policies, procedures, and standards as applicable.
+- Review your current policies, procedures, and standards.
 For example, business rules on how certain data should appear on a fact sheet may very well already be spelled out in your Creative Department’s standards manual.

-- Interview your automation vendor’s project manager and possibly their other clients who have already completed implementation of their content automation and are open to conversation.
+- Interview your automation vendor’s project manager.
+Possibly talk to their other clients who already completed implementation and are open to conversation.

 Vetting your content automation business rules — some recommendations

-Every firm has its own personality and thus its own customs when it comes to building cross-departmental consensus.
-That said, reflecting back on my many implementations, I’d like to offer some suggestions that have proven helpful regardless of when and where they’re employed in the conversation.
+Every firm has its own personality and its own customs when it comes to building cross-departmental consensus.
+That said, I’d like to offer some helpful suggestions regardless of when and where they’re employed in the conversation.

-- Put together a worksheet that lists each proposed business rule, the rationale for the rule, the potential multiple applications of the rule, interested parties, etc. Ask your automation vendor if they have template like this already waiting in the wings.
+- Put together a worksheet that lists each proposed business rule, the rationale for the rules, potential multiple applications of the rules, interested parties, etc… Ask your automation vendor if they have a template like this already waiting in the wings.

 - Create visual aids.
-Using screenshots, illustrate how a business rule will dictate how a data point in a spreadsheet, for example, appears on a fact sheet, web page, and/or presentation.
-This will help stakeholders who are removed from the nitty gritty of the project envision what you’re talking about.
-It’s pretty amazing how many different representations of the same data exist even within in a single firm.
-You’ll find that such visual mapping is extremely helpful for those who don’t know your marketing materials minutiae.
-What’s more, having a visual associated with a business rule can help prompt connections to other rules you may have missed conceptually.
+Illustrate how a business rule will dictate how a data point appears on a fact sheet, web page, and/or presentation.
+Visual aids help stakeholders envision what you’re talking about.
+It’s pretty amazing how many different representations of the same data exist even within a single firm.
+Such visual mapping is extremely helpful for those who don’t know your marketing materials minutiae.
+Having a visual associated with a business rule helps prompt connections to other rules you may have missed conceptually.

 - Confirm that you have the correct stakeholder sign off.
 Sometimes the person signing is not high enough on the bureaucratic totem pole.
 Sometimes they’re too high and some of the details they don’t know are critical to the decision at hand.

 - Hate to say it, but have a meeting.
-For those business rules that seem to elicit strong opinions that cannot be expeditiously ironed out in email, you should probably have a meeting to establish consensus.
+Have a meeting for business rules that elicit strong opinions or cannot be expeditiously ironed out in an email to establish consensus.
 Bring your copies of your worksheet and your visual aids for all participants and/or project them; this will help facilitate the conversation.

 One final note — keep a 3-D perspective

-I have found that because the term “business rule” is IT vernacular, business rules requested and provided in content automation projects almost exclusively address data-related matters.
+Because the term “business rule” is IT vernacular, business rules in content automation projects almost exclusively address data-related matters.
 But consider this: business rules in our context are created with a final marketing vision in mind.
-Is your final vision of a fact sheet, for example, merely a sheet of paper or a PDF displaying a bunch of numbers?
+Is your final vision of a factsheet merely a sheet of paper or a PDF displaying a bunch of numbers?
 Of course not.
 It needs to be attractive and legible, it needs to support your brand, it needs to be compliant!
 In the content automation world, business rules must be three-dimensional, or 3D: they must address Data, of course, but also Design and Disclosure.
-Content automation business rules should be all inclusive, giving guidance on anything from data presentation to color specifications for a bar chart.
+Content automation business rules should be all-inclusive.
+Well done rules will provide guidance on anything from data presentation to color specifications for a bar chart.
 So, when gathering and vetting your business rules, keep this big, 3D picture in mind.

 This post is part of our series on Best Practices for Implementing Content Automation.
 To be notified when new posts are published on this topic, please subscribe to receive our emails.Here are some related resources that might interest you: